McKelvey-Jack/away-days-fe/README.md

 It is fully responsive and can work on all platforms.

-Link to hosted site:
-Link to backend repo:
+Link to hosted site: https://away-days.netlify.app/ Link to backend repo: https://github.com/McKelvey-Jack/away-days

-## To run on your machine
-1. Clone repo
-2. npm install
-4. In the project terminal run the command expo start

 # Features